-Decemb oer 31,
+December 31,

-2011 2010
+2012 2011

 Deferred tax assets:

-Stock-based compensation expense \$ 69.2 \$ 65.0
+Stock-based compensation expense \$ 85.3 \$ 69.2

-Expenses deducted in later years for tax purposes 19.6 21.1
+Expenses deducted in later years for tax purposes 25.9 19.6

-Research and other credits 2.1 -
+Research and other credits 5.3 2.1

-Other 0.5 0.2
+Other 1.2 0.5

-Gross deferred tax assets \$ 91.4 \$ 86.3
+Gross deferred tax assets \$ 117.7 \$ 91.4

-Valuation allowance (2.8) -
+Valuation allowance (6.0) (2.8)

-Deferred tax assets 88.6 86.3
+Deferred tax assets \$ 111.7 \$ 88.6

 Deferred tax liabilities:

-Fixed assets \$ (11.8) \$ -
+Fixed assets \$ (12.3) \$ (11.8)

+Identified intangible assets related to acquisitions (2.2)

-Other (1.5) (4.5)
+Other (3.8) (1.5)

-Deferred tax liabilities \$ (13.3) \$ (4.5)
+Deferred tax liabilities \$ (18.3) \$ (13.3)

-Net deferred tax assets \$ 75.3 \$ 81.8
+Net deferred tax assets \$ 93.4 \$ 75.3

-The Company has not provided U.S. income taxes and foreign withholding taxes on the undistributed earnings of foreign subsidiaries as of December 31, 2011 because the Company intends to permanently reinvest such earnings outside the U.S. If these foreign earnings were to be repatriated in the future, the related U.S. tax liability may be reduced by any foreign income taxes previously paid on these earnings.
-As of December 31, 2011, the cumulative amount of earnings upon which U.S. income taxes have not been provided is approximately \$220.5 million.
-Determination of the amount of unrecognized deferred tax liability related to these earnings is not practicable.
-The Company has a tax holiday in effect for its business operations in Switzerland which will last until the end of year 2017.
+The Company has not provided U.S. income taxes and foreign withholding taxes on the undistributed earnings of its foreign subsidiaries as of December 31, 2012 because the Company intends to permanently reinvest such earnings outside the U.S. If these foreign earnings were to be repatriated in the future, the related U.S. tax liability may be reduced by any foreign income taxes previously paid on these earnings.
+As of December 31, 2012, the cumulative amount of earnings upon which U.S. income taxes have not been provided is approximately \$421.8 million.
+Determination of the amount of unrecognized deferred tax liability related to these earnings is not practicable at this time.
+The Company has a tax holiday in effect for its business operations in Switzerland which will continue until the end of year 2017 to the extent certain terms and conditions continue to be met.
 This tax holiday provides for a lower rate of taxation in Switzerland based on various thresholds of investment and employment in such jurisdiction.
 The Company has been in compliance with the terms of the holiday.